Why the Next Big Win in Benefits Is Supporting Employees’ Everyday Money Problems

-With nearly 80% of workers concerned with basic expenses such as groceries and childcare, regardless of income, more employers are prioritizing benefits that help employees navigate and find solutions for their real financial needs: everyday money problems.
-In fact, about half of employers plan to have a comprehensive financial program in place by next year.
+With nearly 80% of workers concerned with basic expenses such as groceries and childcare, regardless of income, more employers are prioritizing benefits that support employees’ everyday money problems.

-But designing this type of financial benefits strategy requires thinking beyond financial wellness programs, which usually involve a 401(k), financial education resources, coaching, or a few point solutions.
-This is not about abandoning what came before, but it is about giving employees meaningful support and real solutions for all of their financial challenges.
+But designing this type of financial benefits strategy requires thinking beyond traditional financial wellness programs, which usually involve a 401(k), financial education resources, coaching, or a few point solutions.

 1. Holistic financial support for all

-Financial fragility is common as many employees struggle with rising living costs, medical bills, debt, childcare, and the inability to save for and/or weather financial emergencies.
 But these challenges don’t align neatly with age, income level, or life stage.
 Despite what is often reported in the media, not every Gen Z employee’s top financial priority is student loan debt help, just as not every Gen X employee is most concerned with saving for retirement.
 A 22-year-old frontline worker’s biggest financial challenge might be child care costs for her toddler, just as a high-earning middle-aged employee with no kids could be buried in credit card debt and late on rent.

 That’s why employers are prioritizing holistic financial support that’s flexible, personalized, and includes relevant solutions across the full spectrum of financial needs, for all employees.